 Inside Factory Zero, where GM is betting big on electric vehicles - CBS News

-Category: News & PoliticsVia: flynavy1 • one month ago • 22 comments
+Category: News & PoliticsVia: flynavy1 • last year • 22 comments

 On the assembly line at a General Motors plant outside Detroit, Michigan, there are two things autoworkers like Mark Owens will never see again: Gas tanks and internal combustion engines.

 "Completely different.
 I never thought I would see an all-electric vehicle where we didn't have any gas tanks in it," Owens told CBS News' Ben Tracy.

 The GM plant makes the Chevy Bolt, the company's only mass-market fully electric vehicle, but that's about to change.

 Mark Reuss, president of GM, said electric cars will no longer be a novelty for the rich.
 GM is now betting big on batteries and is planning to launch 30 new electric vehicles across a wide range of price points in the next five years.

 "It's the biggest thing that the industry's seen in a long, long time," he said.

 The automaker company is rebuilding their 4.5 million square foot plant in Michigan and calling it Factory Zero, as in zero emissions.
 The name of the street out front also got changed to Electric Avenue.